There are plenty of types of exercise that you can do on your own, or with a few friends, and fit in around school and other commitments.

 Solo sports include:

 - Running/Jogging – you don’t need lots of expensive running gear, just a decent pair of running shoes to reduce the risk of injury.
-Running or jogging is the most beneficial exercise in terms of burning calories than any other mainstream sport.
+Running or jogging burns calories more effectively than any other mainstream sport.
 If you think you’re not a runner, think again.
 Anyone can do it.
 There are excellent beginner programmes that you can follow here and you’ll be able to run a regular parkrun in no time.

 - Cycling – as well as helping to keep you fit and healthy, cycling can also cut your travel expenses and it’s good for the environment.
 The NHS has useful advice about on getting on your bike, cycling safely and a bike checklist here.
 You will obviously need a bike (you can get a second-hand one quite cheaply) and a helmet to get started.